prof3ssorSt3v3/mad9011/docs/modules/week11/css.md

 CSS Animation consist of two components, a style describing the CSS `animation` and a set of `keyframes` that indicate the start and end states of the animation’s style, as well as possible intermediate keyframes.

 - The `@keyframes` CSS at-rule controls the intermediate steps in a CSS animation sequence
-- The @keyframes by establishes keyframes along the animation sequence that must be reached by certain points during the animation
+- The @keyframes establishes keyframes along the animation sequence that must be reached by certain points during the animation

 ```css